 Problem 1: The Sanding disc don’t spin full speed

 Behind the sanding disc, there is a rubber brake pad with fins on it.
 The fins stick up just high enough to rub on the back of the sanding disc.
-As a result, it puts a lot of unnecessary friction that doesn’t let it spin up to full speed.
+As a result, it puts a lot of unnecessary friction that may prohibit it from spinning to the full speed.

 Solution: Trim the fins with scissors.